Aviah/one-click-django-server/README.md

 	you@dev-machine: fab deploy

-###Install development & deployment environemnt with one-click-django-dev

 [On a Mac OSX 10.11 El-Capitan](https://github.com/aviah/one-click-django-dev-osx-el-capitan/master/reademe.md)
 Install dev environment, local site & deploy scripts, on OSX 10.11 El-Capitan

 [On Ubunu 14.04](https://github.com/aviah/one-click-django-dev-ubuntu-14-04/master/reademe.md)
 Install dev environment, local site & deploy scripts, on a clean slate Ubuntu 14.04 LTS.

-It's great for a virtual machine, so whatever your dev machine is, OSX or Windows, you can develop on the same OS of the server (I run Ubuntu guest on VMWare fusion).
+*Note:It's great for a virtual machine, so whatever your dev machine is, OSX or Windows, you can develop on the same OS of the server (I run Ubuntu guest on VMWare fusion).*

 Once you auto install the dev local site, you will have: